CenterForTheBuiltEnvironment/clima/docs/documentation/tabs-explained/sun-and-cloud/README.md

 ### Video Tutorial

-Learn more about the Sun and Cloud tab by watching the following video.
+Learn more about the Sun and Clouds tab by watching the following video.

 {% embed url="https://youtu.be/VJ_wOHadVdw?si=mB2xNH57MWW_4CRR&t=447" %}